Cost Recovery under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)

-The Australian Government will shortly implement cost recovery arrangements for environmental assessments and some strategic assessments under the EPBC Act.
+From 1 October 2014 the Australian Government commenced cost recovery arrangements for environmental assessments and some strategic assessments under the EPBC Act.
 These arrangements are consistent with the Australian Government Cost Recovery Guidelines which establishes that those who create the need for regulation should incur the costs, rather than the costs being borne by the wider community.

-The Department has published a provisional Cost Recovery Impact Statement (July 2014 – June 2015) (CRIS) for information purposes.
+The Department has published a final Cost Recovery Implementation Statement (July 2014 – June 2015) (CRIS) for information purposes.

-The provisional CRIS (2014-2015) includes details of charges, methods for calculating fees, and exemptions, waivers and refunds.
+The Department has finalised the CRIS following the making of regulations implementing the cost recovery arrangements.
+The final CRIS (2014-2015) includes details of charges, methods for calculating fees, and exemptions, waivers and refunds.
 Exemptions for cost recovery fees are available for individuals and small businesses with less than $2 million annual turnover.
-The provisional CRIS (2014-15) contains the final fee structure for cost recovery as agreed by the Minister for the Environment and is not subject to change.
+The final CRIS (2014-15) contains the final fee structure for cost recovery as agreed by the Minister for the Environment and is not subject to change.

 Each project will be subject to the following fees:

-- base costs due at each statutory stage in the assessment process, if the project proceeds to assessment
+- base fees due at each statutory stage in the assessment process, if the project proceeds to assessment; and

-- complexity costs due at each statutory stage in the assessment process, if applicable.
+- complexity fees due at each statutory stage in the assessment process, if applicable.